 We may now return to the question of whether an Event needs to affect all characters on stage at the same time.
 As mentioned above, Mitchell cites the origin of her understanding of events as Tatiana Olear, saying “it was only when Tatiana Olear taught me about events that I suddenly realised how to divide up the text using events as bookends of each section…When Tatiana introduced me to them in 2000, it was a complete revelation and my ability to structure and shape my work improved hugely.”
 However, when friends of mine attended a workshop with Olear in London, they asked her about this issue and she said that different characters could of course have Events at different times.

-Often in a play it makes sense for all the characters in a scene to have an Event at the same time - when a character makes a major revelation or when a new character enters, fore example.
+Often in a play it makes sense for all the characters in a scene to have an Event at the same time - when a character makes a major revelation or when a new character enters, for example.
 However, I would argue that insisting that this is always the case (as Mitchell does) can lead one to depart from a playwright’s intentions for reasons that might arguably result from directorial dogma rather than directorial choice.
-Mitchell’s desire to ensure that Events happen for all characters on stage at the same time leads her into some strange directorial choices like that the Event in the first scene of The Seagull of “Masha informs Medvedenko that she does not love him” needs to be an Event for Yakov and the workmen too.
-More significantly, in her production of The Seagull at the National Theatre in London it also meant that in the final moments of the play Dorn had to announce Konstantin’s death loudly to all present rather than quietly saying it to Arkadina.
+Mitchell’s desire to ensure that Events happen for all characters on stage at the same time leads her into some strange directorial choices such as in the first scene of The Seagull :“Masha informs Medvedenko that she does not love him” which needs to be an Event for Yakov and the workmen too.
+More significantly, in her production of The Seagull at the National Theatre in London it also meant that in the final moments of the play Dorn had to announce Konstantin’s death loudly to all present rather than quietly saying it only to Arkadina.

 The other effect of this principle is that it can sometimes deprive scenes of dramatic irony.
 For example, a powerful dramatic moment can be achieved in a play by a character casually mentioning something that has a huge impact on another character, unbeknownst to them.
 There is a moment in Tennessee Williams’ The Glass Menagerie when Jim mentions that he is engaged and Laura, who had thought that they were on a date, has to conceal her reaction.
 In such moments, one character’s life can change irrevocably while the other character does not even notice that anything has changed.
 It can be interesting and poignant for audiences to see one character change while another remains oblivious but within Mitchell’s rules about Events, this is not possible.
 Other practitioners who describe their process as rooted in Stanislavski do allow for the objectives of different characters to change at different times, including Mike Alfreds.